GDQuest/website/content/tutorial/game-design/godot/gdscript/typed-gdscript/index.md

 Overall, typed programming gives you a more structured experience.
 It helps prevent errors and improves the self-documenting aspect of your scripts.
 This is especially helpful when you're working in a team or on a long-term project: studies have shown that developers spend most of their time reading other people's code, or scripts they wrote in the past and forgot about.
 The clearer and the more structured the code, the faster is it to understand, the faster you can move forward.

-## How to Use Strong Typing in Godot 3.1
+## How to Use Static Typing in Godot 3.1

 To define the type of a variable or a constant, write a colon after the variable's name, followed by its type.
 E.g. `var health : int`.
-The `: type` notation is called a type hint:
+This forces the type of variable to always stay the same:

 {{< highlight gdscript >}}
 var damage : float = 10.5